jrottinghuis/mens-erger-je-niet/README.md

  # Graphical User Interface
 The Graphical User Interface (GUI) contains two tabs.
 The first tab is the game board for four players, each with a configurable strategy.
 If any of the strategies is the "ManualStrategy", the GUI will allow you to select a move by clicking on the board.
+The second tab is a console log area that is used for debugging purposes.
+Any error messages or other information will be displayed here.

  ## Game Board